Let us build one for you.

 4871 Process Controller

 The Parr Model 4871 Process Controller has been developed to provide an integrated stand alone control system for controlling either a single reactor with multiple feed and product controls or multiple reactors operating independently or in parallel.
+The 4871 is the ideal choice for all of Parr Instrument Company’s custom systems, including: tubular reactors, multiple reactor systems (both batch and cascade systems), continuous flow stirred reactors, and fluidized bed reactors.

-1. Honeywell HC-900 Hybrid Controller.
+• Honeywell HC900 Hybrid Controller.

-2. SpecView Plus SCADA software.
+• SpecView SCADA software.

-4. System set up with graphical user interface configured to individual requirements.
+• System set up with graphical user interface configured to individual requirements.

 I. Control Module